We continue to provide services to our military personnel.

-As part of his initiatives on behalf of Union County Government and the Union County Board of Chosen Freeholders for 2016, Freeholder Chairman Bruce H. Bergen has launched the “UC HERO” program in honor of our veterans.
+On behalf of Union County Board of County Commissioners and Union County Government we have launched the “UC HERO” program in honor of our veterans.
 The initiative offers services through various county agencies, including the Office of Veterans’ Affairs, the Division on Aging, health and mental health referral services, job opportunities through the Workforce Innovation Business Center, and outreach in addition to partnering with local veteran groups in outreach efforts.

 UC HERO seeks to increase awareness of eligibility, entitlements, benefits programs, and services provided to veterans by various Government Agencies, including County Government.

 This page contains resources for Veterans at all stages of life.
 We hope that you find this page helpful.
-Please email us at email@example.com if you have any questions.
+Please contact us if you have any questions.

 Who Is Eligible For VA Benefits?